Blog

 Santa Cesarea Terme

-Lying on the tip of the ‘heel of the Italian boot’ Salento, Santa Cesarea Terme is beautiful town and the largest center for thermal baths.
-These hot mineral springs are the main attraction of the town and the major economy depends on it.
+Lying on the tip of the ‘heel of the Italian boot’, Salento, Santa Cesarea Terme is a beautiful town and the largest center for thermal baths.
+These hot mineral springs are the main attraction of the tow,n and the major economy depends on it.

 Polignano a Mare

 Travelling up from Santa Cesarea for about 2 hours, comes another amazing coastal town of Polignano a Mare.
-It is a historic town with its roots planted in the ancient Greek times and is believed to be a part of Greek city Neapolis.
-Polignano is known for cliff diving and hosted cliff diving competitions.
+It is a historic town with its roots planted in ancient Greek times and is believed to be a part of the Greek city of Neapolis.
+Polignano is known for cliff diving and hosts cliff diving competitions.

 Cagliari

-Leaving the mainland Italy and getting off on the island dominion- Sardinia, is worth a visit.
+Leaving mainland Italy and getting to the island dominion Sardinia is worth a visit.
 Cagliari is the capital of the autonomous region and has a lot to see.
-The main beach of Cagliari is Poetto which stretches to 8 KMs.
-With clear blue water and find sand it makes up to be the most popular beaches of Sardinia.
-Apart from the scenic beach, Poetto is the heart of Cagliari’s nightlife which makes it another sought after destination.
+The main beach of Cagliari is Poetto, which stretches to 8 km.
+With clear blue water and fine sand, it makes up to be the most popular beaches of Sardinia.
+Apart from the scenic beach, Poetto is the heart of Cagliari’s nightlife, which makes it another sought-after destination.